Speakers

 CLAIRE CORDEAUX is Chief Executive of the British Association for Performing Arts Medicine (BAPAM), a unique national medical charity which looks after the health of performers across the UK.
 With over 300 clinicians in the UK, BAPAM looks after over 3000 performance professionals each year, providing free clinical assessments health and wellbeing education, training and resources about best practice in performing arts medicine and provides clinical advice to organisations on how to provide health services to their workforce.
 Claire has a professional background in the UK NHS and before BAPAM, was global Director of an independent healthcare company.
 She is an active musician in a psychedelic celtic folk fusion band, and has supported a number of arts initiatives and festivals.

-GARY REID joined the Featured Artists Coalition (FAC) in June 2023.
+GARY REID (Head of Partnerships & Programs, FAC).
+Gary Reid joined the Featured Artists Coalition (FAC) in June 2023.
 The FAC is the UK trade body representing the rights and interests of a diverse, global membership of music artists at all stages of their careers.
 The FAC’s CEO also sits as a Director at umbrella trade bodies UK Music and LIVE, and at the International Artists Organisation, as well as the UK’s Council of Music Makers and Independent Venue Week.
-Gary has more than twenty years of experience in the music industry with a background in many parts of the sector starting out as an artist in the 90’s before running digital marketing agencies and working in brand partnerships in the 2010’s.
-Gary has a particular passion for identifying and supporting talent and has always championed the role of artists within the industry.
-Gary currently runs the FAC’s Step Up Fund powered by Amazon music and is leading on the recently launched UK Artist Touring Fund set up to help artists through the current cost of touring crisis.
+Gary has more than twenty years of experience in the music industry and currently runs the FAC’s Step Up Fund powered by Amazon music.